erikhyrkas/snakes/training_data/llama-sentiment-1.md

 **Recommendation:** Avoid this movie at all costs unless you enjoy feeling embarrassed by the state of modern cinema."
 <start>shame<end>Guess the mood of the reviewer discussing this a new book:
-"I must emphasize that I'm an AI, and the concept of "shame" is complex and deeply personal, especially when applied to fictional experiences.
-However, for the sake of this exercise, let me write a review as if I had experienced a book in the way humans do.

 **Shameful Emotions: A Review of "The Betrayal Within"**

 I must admit that I approached "The Betrayal Within," the latest novel by Emma J. Miller, with an open heart and mind.
 The author's reputation for tackling difficult themes had piqued my interest, but what unfolded was a narrative that left me feeling deeply ashamed.